tallclair/kubernetes/docs/devel/e2e-node-tests.md

 ## Remotely

 Why Run tests *Remotely*?
 Tests will be run in a customized pristine environment.
 Closely mimics what will be done as pre- and post- submit testing performed by the project.

 Prerequisites:
 - [join the googlegroup](https://groups.google.com/forum/#!forum/kubernetes-dev)
 `kubernetes-dev@googlegroups.com`
   - *This provides read access to the node test images.*
 - Setup a [Google Cloud Platform](https://cloud.google.com/) account and project with Google Compute Engine enabled
-- Install and setup the [gcloud skd](https://cloud.google.com/sdk/downloads)
+- Install and setup the [gcloud sdk](https://cloud.google.com/sdk/downloads)
-  - Verify the sdk is setup correctly by running `gcloud compute images list`
+  - Verify the sdk is setup correctly by running `gcloud compute instances list` and `gcloud compute images list --project kubernetes-node-e2e-images`

 Run: